Postseason FAQ: What's next for Royals?

 Any player who was in the organization as of Aug.
 31 is eligible, including Minor Leaguers.
 Yes, that means the Royals’ additions from the waiver wire at the end of August -- Tommy Pham, Yuli Gurriel and Robbie Grossman -- are available.

-Rosters revert to 26 players for the postseason, with a maximum of 13 pitchers, although the Royals have been operating with 13 pitches for a few weeks now.
+Rosters revert to 26 players for the postseason, with a maximum of 13 pitchers, although the Royals have been operating with 13 pitchers for a few weeks now.
 Rosters are due the morning of Game 1 in each round, which would be Tuesday for the Wild Card Series.

-What will the lineup look like?
+What does the postseason roster look like?

 And the bullpen?

-What will be the toughest roster decisions?
+What were the toughest roster decisions?